vincenttju/Text-based-game/README.md

   - Randomized the first room appearance

 2. Data structures for storing game status
-- Using struct and array
+- Using struct array to store room number and specific items on those room (the struct is stored in struct.h)
+- Using array to store user input ( commands )
-- Using 2D array of 3x3, to store possible rooms
+- Using array to store used items
-- Store item
-- Riddle

 3. Dynamic memory management
 - Using dynamic array as inventory to store items collected througout the game